Fall Season 2018

-The 2017 Corn Maze season is over… sign up for email notifications so you don’t miss next years season! 🙂
+The 2018 Corn Maze season is coming right up… you can sign up for email notifications here.

 This year’s corn maze is our best one yet.
-It’s larger (over 10 acres), is a completely new design (with an Oliver 550 tractor outline in the center) and the Corn Maze game features 3 more waypoints than last year.
+It’s larger (over 11 acres), and is a completely new design.

 We’d love to have you and your family visit us this Fall!